-When you reach that certain age and your parents are Homeowners, then chances are encouraging you to get a Mortgage and investigate buying rather than renting, if you can afford it.
+When you reach that certain age and your parents are homeowners, then the chances are that they are encouraging you to Move Home.
+Before you rush into anything, you should investigate the differences between buying and renting.
 However, today history suggests more people rent now.

 Here we will discuss some pros and cons and look at both sides of the debate.

 The property market has shifted, although history suggests that even if you buy at the very peak of the market if you can afford to keep the property, eventually prices tend to increase or decrease.

 Consider discussing all possibilities with your Mortgage Advisor in Harrogate (and family) before being committed to the purchase; you could end up going through a rough time, and things don’t always plan how they should which could result selling the house.